invest-composer/composer-trade-mcp/README.md

 ## Getting your API Key

 An API key will be necessary to interact with your Composer account.
-For example, saving a Composer Symphony for later or viewing statistics about your Composer portfolio.
+For example, saving a Composer Symphony for later or viewing statistics about your portfolio.

 Trading a symphony will require a paid subscription, although you can always liquidate a position regardless of your subscription status.
 Composer also includes a 14-day free trial so you can try without any commitment.